A finished sample from Branch Technology LLC of a complex shape 3-D printed like nature.

 Advanced Manufacturing (M)

 The Advanced Manufacturing topic aims to support emerging innovations in manufacturing with the potential to stimulate the nation’s manufacturing sector by improving efficiency, competitiveness and sustainability.
-Proposed technology should be environmentally friendly, compatible with human and planet health and driven by technological advancements.
-Regenerative designs using a circular economy approach (a systemic approach to economic development designed to benefit businesses, society and the environment) are encouraged.
+Proposals should be driven by a foundational technology that significantly advances the way products are made.
+This can include, but is not exclusive to, technologies in new manufacturing processes, equipment, automation, modeling, and materials/minerals.

 Sub-Topics